 The day we came out of drydock, we sailed under the Golden Gate Bridge and into the Pacific Ocean for 24 hours to see how things were working.
 There was a Chief Petty Officer named Brown who was overseeing the bake shops – when the ship was underway, there were two of them – one forward and one aft.
 The forward bakeshop was the bread bakeshop and was still closed at this point.
 Old Brown had about 3 months until retirement and just didn’t give a shit for nothin’ – except he like fresh-baked sweet rolls.
 He decided we were going to make sweet rolls for the crew for breakfast the following morning.
 Did I mention I was the only person assigned to the bakeshop at that time?

-Brown said he would help me make these and to work we went.
+Brown said he would help me make these and to work we (I) went.
 The Armed Forces Recipe Card Service is a collection of maybe a couple thousand recipes all scaled to 100 portions.
 It’s simple math to multiply or divide any recipe for any quantity you need.
 This is early 1972.
 Pre-computer.
 There were actual index boxes of recipe cards all scaled at 100 portions.
 I think we needed to make something like a thousand cinnamon rolls – so it was going to be two batches of 5 times the base recipe.
-Made the first batch of dough and let it start rising while we made the second batch.
+I made the first batch of dough under Brown’s supervision and let it start rising while I made the second batch.

 I had two batches of dough proofing all over hell and back, a wall of 27 ovens that didn’t work right – some heated top only, some bottom only, some along the sides, some down the middle… not one of them worked correctly – and never did the entire time I was on that ship.
 Over time, we learned which ones did what and just did a sheet pan ballet moving them around to bake things off with relatively little effort.